Easy Cowboy Caviar Recipe

 Serving suggestions

-You can eat it by itself, on top of salad, or with crackers or tortilla chips, and it's great as a potluck or party appetizer too!
+You can eat it as a side dish, by itself, on top of salad, as a quesadilla or taco topping, or with crackers or tortilla chips, and it’s great as a potluck or party appetizer too!

 - Total Time: 10 min